 - The Government could require a certain percentage of government bonds to be held in retirement accounts for our “protection”, thus making taxable accounts more appealing.

 Charles Darwin said that “It isn’t the strongest who survive, but those who are most responsive to change.”

-Contribute everything possible to Tax deffered accounts, which give a tax break TODAY, that the government can’t take away at some point in the future.
+Maybe you shouldn’t stop contributing to a Roth IRA after all.
+Contribute everything possible to Tax deferred accounts, which give a tax break TODAY, that the government can’t take away at some point in the future.
 I start with contributing to a 401K enough to get the match, then max my HSA, then back to the 401K and if possible an IRA until taxable income is $0.
 IF I haven’t hit the IRA cap through traditional investments, then I will fill up the Roth IRA.
 If I contributed the full $11,000 to our traditional IRAs and still have money to invest, then I would put in in a taxable account.

 The Roth is the best option for people who have no taxable income, or low taxable income.
 For people with a tax liability that can be negated by the Retirement Savers Tax Credit, the Roth is a perfect option.
 Since the retirement savers tax credit can yield up to a 50% tax credit per $2,000 put in retirement accounts per person, it is a great credit to balance with a Roth IRA.
 The credit is non-refundable.
 For most people receiving the credit investing the tax savings would be a challenge, although it would make a large difference in retirement.